DataScience2016/deep_learning_service/README.md

       "caffe/data/ilsvrc12/synset_words.txt"
 ```

-This would start server with bvlc alexnet model trained with ilsvrc12 dataset.
+This would start the server with the bvlc alexnet model trained with ilsvrc12 dataset.
 Server listens on port 8000

 ```
 nvidia-docker run --name=gpurestengine --net=host --rm \